benbrackenbury/Astro-Calc/README.md

 <strong><em>Written in SwiftUI.
 Runs on iOS, iPadOS and macOS (Catalyst)</em></strong>

+Feel free to fork and create your own versions 🙂

 ### Background
 When taking pictures of the night sky, a maximum shutter speed exists, influenced by focal length and sensor crop factor.